vanderpatrick/Hackteam-6/README.md

 #### Frontend

 - **Navigation Bar** - Appears on every page for a consistently easy and intuitive navigable system.
-- **Social Media Icons** - Appearing on every page, the icons are appropriate representations of the Social Media platforms, linking users to the developers Instagram, GitHub and Facebook accounts together with credits.
+- **Social Media Icons** - Appearing on every page, the icons are appropriate representations of the Social Media platforms, linking users to the developers' Instagram, GitHub and Facebook accounts together with credits.
 - **[Home Page](# "PAGE")** - It is in fact the About page that contains the description of the site and instructions for the Map page features.
-- **[Map Page](# "MAP")** - An interactive page containing the 3d globe world map on which the user can find the information about the significant Pride Events by hovering and clicking on a desired country.
-There is an option to make a search for a country by search bar that apears at the center over the world map.
+- **[Map Page](# "MAP")** - An interactive page containing the 3d globe world map on which the user can find information about the significant Pride Events by hovering and clicking on a desired country.
+There is an option to search for a country by search bar that appears at the top of the world map.
 - **[Contact Page](# "CONTACT")** - The page on which there's a form for a user to fill in if wanting to contribute with an update or addition to the map information.
 - **[404 Page](# "404 PAGE")** - 404 error page Pride Themed .